MyCryptoHQ/support.mycrypto.com/src/content/transactions/how-to-schedule-a-transaction.md

 ![](https://i.imgur.com/oqzfAol.png)

-Just like a regular transaction, you can set a gas price, gas limit and optional data, but there are some other fields that you have to fill out as well.
+Just like a regular transaction, you can set a gas price, gas limit, and optional data, but there are some other fields that you have to fill out as well.

 ![](https://i.imgur.com/C2Cyb3l.png)